Jessica Andrews (character): Young Jessica Andrews

 In 1985, Daniel LaRusso visits a pottery shop after Mr. Miyagi sends him there.
-He meets a young woman working on a pottery wheel, and explains to her that he has just opened a Bonsai tree shop across the street with his partner, and is in need of pots.
+He meets a young girl working on a pottery wheel, and explains to her that he has just opened a Bonsai tree shop across the street with his partner, and is in need of pots.
 Daniel then learns that her name is Jessica Andrews, and after seeing a picture of her rock-climbing with a man whose face is missing from the photo, also discovers that she has recently broken up with her boyfriend (as he had started dating her high school rival, Elizabeth Anne Rooney, whom she later describes to Daniel as "the traitor").
 As Daniel is leaving after ordering the pots, they decide to go on a date that evening (and Daniel also discovers when he returns to the Bonsai store that Mr. Miyagi intentionally sent him to meet Jessica).

 That evening, when Daniel comes to pick up Jessica, he learns that she and her boyfriend are getting back together, and that Jessica is going to return home to Columbus after Thanksgiving.
 They decided to "go Dutch" instead and to be friends.
 Daniel also introduces Jessica to Mr. Miyagi, who is leaving the shop as they enter.
 They then get into a conversation about Karate, which is then interrupted as Mike Barnes and Snake barge into the shop.
 They harass and attempt to intimidate Daniel into signing the application for the All-Valley (which Daniel had declined to enter).
 When Barnes comes on to Jessica, she calls him a "slime-ball" and appears ready to fight him as well, but is stopped by Daniel.

 The following evening, Jessica visits the Bonsai shop with macaroni and cheese, which turns out to be one of Daniel's favorite foods.
 She also gives him the pot he had ordered, and Daniel reciprocates with tickets to a dance club for the night before she leaves as a going away present.
 They are then interrupted by Mike Barnes, Snake, and Dennis, who begin to attack the shop when they discover that Daniel has still not signed the form.
 When Daniel goes to confront Dennis, Jessica attempts to intervene, but is pushed away from the fight by Barnes, telling her to "stay there".
 When Snake rushes to help Dennis, Jessica punches him in the stomach, but is then kicked away by Barnes, who begins to fight with Daniel.
 Eventually, Mr. Miyagi appears and ends the fight.
 When Daniel asks how Jessica is, she appears relatively fine, but wants to take a rest.